MarlinFirmware/MarlinDocumentation/_development/configuration.md

 //#define THIS_IS_DISABLED // a comment about this disabled switch
 #define OPTION_VALUE 22 // a comment about this parameter
 {% endhighlight %}

+{% alert info %}
+This document is based on Marlin 1.1.0 RC7.
+{% endalert %}

 # Sources of Documentation